john30/ebusd-esp/README.md

 ## LED
 The onboard LED of the Wemos D1 Mini is used to give some feedback about the current state:
-- After reset, it blinks two times slowly to inidicate it was (re-)started.
+- After reset, it blinks two times slowly to indicate it was (re-)started.
+- While establishing the WIFI connection, it dims down from on several times up to 5 seconds.
-- When the WIFI connection was successfully established, it is switched on for around 10 seconds, until:
+- When the WIFI connection was successfully established, it is switched off for around 5 seconds.
+  During that time (when no eBUS signal was detected), sending any key to the serial port makes the firmware go to serial configuration mode.
-- When an ebusd instance has connected successfully to the TCP/UDP port and there is a steady eBUS signal, then the LED is turned on permanently.
+- When an ebusd instance has connected successfully to the TCP/UDP port and there is a steady eBUS signal, then the LED is turned on permanently either at full brightness (if ebusd regularly sends something to the eBUS) or less brightness (if ebusd does not write to the eBUS).

 If anything goes wrong during these steps, the LED will turn off.
-So everything is fine only if the LED is on permanently.
+So everything is fine only if the LED is on permanently at full or less brightness.